 Lisa A. Shenkle, a.k.a.
 "Maggie Blue"

-When my husband heard me squeal as I opened a box I had packed for my move to Florida - he was a little surprised that I seemed overly excited at the small box of Raspberry Hot Chocolate Keurig pods I'd completely forgotten about.
+My husband heard me squeal as I opened a box I had packed for my move to Florida - he was a little surprised that I seemed overly excited at the small box of Raspberry Hot Chocolate Keurig pods I'd completely forgotten about.
 (You're probably getting a big coffee vibe from me already!).
 The hubs noted: "You get pretty excited about little things."
 Yes, I DO.

-As a native Marylander, the brackish water of the Chesapeake Bay, cherry blossoms and Old Bay spice run through my veins.
+As a native Marylander, the brackish water of the Chesapeake Bay, cherry blossoms and Old Bay run through my veins.
 Soon, I'll be changing the soft pink cherry petals for orange blossoms when I relocate to northeast Florida.

 I've been writing since age nine, but professionally I've been a career publicist, who began my career in weekend radio news and in book publishing publicity.
 I have publicized book authors and PBS shows and moved on to developing community outreach programs, writing gubernatorial speeches, managing press conferences on Capitol Hill and publicizing celebrity artists like Billy Joel and Arnold Schwarzenegger.